antiwinter/wowa/README.md

 wowa unpin deadly-boss-mods     # addon is unpinned
 ```

-`wowa ls -l` displays an exclaimation mark before version, incicating that addon is pinned.
+`wowa ls -l` displays an exclamation mark before version, indicating that addon is pinned.

 ### List all installed addons